 The funds raised through CBI donations are used for healthcare, education, and alternative energy, among other things.

-If you decide to invest, you have the option of investing $200,000 in a government approved property which you can sell after seven years.
+If you decide to invest, you have the option of putting a minimum of $200,000 in a government-approved property.
 Again, it is unlikely you will regain all of that investment back, but it is still a good option.

-This is the longer of the two processes due to the extra steps required to finalize and purchase a property.
-You won’t be able to bypass the middleman on this option either.
-You must use a government-approved agent to assist you throughout the process.
+Finally, keep in mind that this is the longer of the two processes due to the extra steps required to finalize and purchase a property.

-It is also important to note that each approved property has differing investment costs.
-Some stay around the $400,000 range, but the majority of the property’s investment costs are much higher.
+That may be enough of a justification for others to choose the real estate option, but it’s also important to note that each approved property has differing investment costs.
+Some stay around the $400,000 range, but the majority of the properties’ investment costs are much higher.